 My doctor and I set up my treatment plan so that once my body withdrew from the acute medications I had something helping my underlying migraine disease.

-- Magnesium – there are so many ways to get magnesium into our bodies!
+- Magnesium for rebound headaches – there are so many ways to get magnesium into our bodies!
 In addition to Pure Encapsulations magnesium capsules, which you can get at our Supplement Dispensary at a discount, you can also try trans-dermal magnesium.
 We recommend doing foot soaks with Life Flo magnesium chloride flakes in a warming bubbly foot spa for about an hour.
 We also like using Life Flo magnesium lotion and body wash.

 - Migraine Roller balls – essential oils help relieve symptoms like neck tension, nausea and head pain.
 Our favorite are Migrasoothe, Forces of Nature Migraine (you can get 15% with code NATUREMS19), Migraine Stick and straight peppermint oil.

-- Headache Hat – this Huggaroo headache hat this is a microwaveable hat which is mainly used for hot therapy.
+- Headache Hat – this Huggaroo headache hat is a microwaveable hat which is mainly used for hot therapy.
 It is versatile and can also be used for cold therapy if necessary.
 However, the cooling action is mild and lasts only 5-10 minutes; it is a secondary, bonus feature.
 It’s made of ultra plush minky fabric and filled with clay beads, flaxseeds, and 100% natural dried herbs (lavender, peppermint, chamomile, and lemongrass).

 - Neck Wrap – this Huggaroo neck wrap can serve as a microwavable heating pad or a cold compress.